 Emily is currently supervising the following PhD students:

-Xuemeng Cao, international students & employability, 2016-, full-time, funded by Chinese Scholarship Council, co-supervised with Ian Abbott.
+Xuemeng Cao, international students & employability, 2016-, PhD full-time, funded by Chinese Scholarship Council, co-supervised with Ian Abbott (completed 2020).

-Roisin Ellison, counter-terrorism policy in schools & poststructuralism, 2016-, part-time, ESRC-funded, co-supervised with Judith Everington.
+Roisin Ellison, counter-terrorism policy in schools & poststructuralism, 2016-, PhD part-time, ESRC-funded, co-supervised with Judith Everington.

-Anjali Thomas, gender and higher education in Haryana India, 2017-, full-time, funded by WCPRS & Fair Chance Foundation, co-supervised with Ian Abbott.
+Anjali Thomas, gender and higher education in Haryana India, 2017-, PhD full-time, funded by WCPRS & Fair Chance Foundation, co-supervised with Ann Stewart.

-Johan de Kam, international expatriate experiences, 2017-, part-time, co-supervised with Stephanie Scnurr.
+Johan de Kam, international expatriate experiences, 2017-, PhD part-time, co-supervised with Stephanie Scnurr.